-The Abra lead-silver-copper-gold-zinc deposit is wholly owned by Galena and is a world-class lead-silvercopper-gold deposit located in the Gascoyne region of Western Australia.
+The Abra lead-silver-copper-gold-zinc deposit is wholly owned by Galena and is a world-class leadsilver-copper-gold deposit located in the Gascoyne region of Western Australia.
+The deposit is broadly zoned into an upper level of lead+silver overlying copper+gold mineralisation.
 Abra is located approximately 110km from Sandfire Resources high-grade Degrussa copper mine, is well serviced by infrastructure and located approximately halfway between Mt Newman and Meekatharra.
-Drilling is being completed by DDH1 (Figure 3) and McKays Drilling and all core is being logged, processed and sampled onsite by Galena personnel (Figure 4).